dvessel/git-cached/README.md

 Notes
 ------

-  - The cached clone is set with `--reference` pointing to the cache repository.
+  - The cached clone is set with `--reference` pointing to the object storage.
 See the man page for git-clone.
-  - Removing projects from the cache repo does not remove their objects.
-This allows the referenced clones to continue to work.
-Removing the whole cache repo for the domain on the other hand will invalidate them.
-Just remember to repair.
-  - If you move the clone to another machine it may invalidate the path pointing to the cache.
+  - If you move the clone to another machine it may invalidate the path pointing to the object store.
 Changing `GIT_CACHE_DIR` will do the same.
 Simply call `gitc cache-repair` in your working directory to fix it.
   - This is the first bash script I’ve created.
 Consider this a fair warning.
 Tested on Mac OSX Lion.
   - This new development version is incompatible with master.